Discover Cohousing,

 A New Living Alternative for Victoria

-Join us to learn about an exciting new cohousing community taking shape in Victoria!
-Building on successful BC communities like Harbourside (Sooke) and Ravens Crossing (Sidney), our team is initiating a new cohousing neighborhood that combines private homes with thoughtfully designed shared spaces, all within easy reach of urban amenities.
+Join us to learn about an exciting new cohousing community taking shape in Esquimalt!
+Building on successful British Columbia communities like Harbourside (Sooke) and Ravens Crossing (Sidney), our team is initiating a new cohousing neighborhood that combines private homes with thoughtfully designed shared spaces, all within easy reach of urban amenities.

-We invite you to explore how this community-centered approach to living can enhance your lifestyle in Victoria's vibrant setting.
+We invite you to explore how this community-centered approach to living can enhance your lifestyle in one of Canada’s most vibrant settings.
 Like our other successful BC cohousing communities, the vision includes well-designed private homes, workshop spaces, and common areas that foster natural connections while reducing our collective living footprint.
-We are targeting a location that will offer easy access to shops, restaurants, public transit, and essential services - perfect for those seeking an active, sustainable lifestyle.
+Our site offers easy access to markets, restaurants, public transit, and essential services - perfect for those seeking an active, sustainable lifestyle.

 Experience the benefits of cohousing in one of Canada's most desirable cities.